-Cover is unitised which means the cost of each unit of cover stays the same over time, however, the amount of cover you get reduces as you get older.
-You can also opt to have fixed cover which means the cost increases over time, but the amount of insurance you get stays the same.
+Default Death and TPD cover is ‘unitised’, which means the cost of each unit of cover stays the same over time, however, the amount of cover you get reduces as you get older.
+You can also choose to have fixed cover, which means the cost increases over time, but the amount of insurance you get stays the same.

-Premiums are deducted from your account (or the accumulation component of your defined benefit if you‘re in the DBD).
-You can opt out of this cover at any time by logging in to MemberOnline or by completing the Change your insurance cover form on our website.
+Premiums are deducted from your account (or the accumulation component of your account if you‘re in the DBD).
+You can opt out of this cover at any time by logging into MemberOnline or by completing the Change your insurance cover form.

-Death cover provides a lump sum payment in the event of your death or if you’re diagnosed with a terminal illness.
+Death cover provides a lump sum payment if you die or if you’re diagnosed with a terminal illness.
 Your beneficiaries and/or your estate may receive your insured benefit in the event of your death.